-[Feature] Spanish navy makes bid for EU anti-pirate HQ
+[Feature] Spain makes bid for EU anti-pirate HQ

 Mumbai mission

-The Juan Carlos I prepared to sail to Kuwait as the EU ambassadors and military attaches went back to Brussels on Monday.
+The Juan Carlos I prepared to sail to Kuwait as the ambassadors and military attaches went back to Brussels on Monday.

 The eight-year old aircraft carrier is to take part in Western peacekeeping operations in Iraq for the next two months in its first deployment in a real conflict.

-The €500m aircraft carrier will also sail to Mumbai, in India, to promote Spanish arms exports, in a nod to the commercial benefits for Spain if it wins the bid to host Atalanta, the EU's "pride" and "prestige" military operation, in the Brexit reshuffle.
+The €500m vessel will also sail to Mumbai, in India, to promote Spanish arms exports, in a nod to the commercial benefits for Spain if it were to win the bid to host Atalanta - the EU's "pride" and "prestige" operation - in the Brexit reshuffle.

 "We're going to Mumbai to promote Spanish industry," a Juan Carlos I sailor said.